logo

 Thinking long-term also helps to mitigate some element of risk.
 While past results are certainly no guarantee of future returns, historical data does suggest that, if you leave your money in long enough, you’re likely to see positive returns.
 Hence the old adage that ‘it’s time in the market, not timing the market’ that leads to good results.
 Remember, however, that all investing involves some risk, including the risk of the value of your original investment falling, not rising.

-If you don’t like the thought of exposing your hard-earned money to any risk, then investing might not be for you, and a cash ISA might be a better match.
+If you don’t like the thought of exposing your hard-earned money to any risk, then investing might not be for you, and a A cash ISA is a type of individual savings account where you can earn tax-free interest on your saved cashcash ISAinfo might be a better match.
 A cash ISA will simply allow you to deposit cash and the interest is tax-free.
 As with other types of ISA, you’ll have a limit of £20k per year.

 Although some platforms will help you figure out what kind of risk profile you have, you may need to seek independent, professional advice to identify the kind of risk level you should be looking for with your goals and needs.